 For the first time, we’re seeing Anime influence on Prince’s aesthetic.
 It was designed by Debbie McGuan, who also designed his clothing at the time.
 Prince gives a shout-out to the creative team around him by including a sketched black and white hand in the corner that’s drawing his likeness.
 Very meta, Prince.

 This evolution of Prince’s love for collage was created by artist Jesse Draxler and photographer Madison Dube.
 These frequent collaborators brought a modern magazine-like touch to Prince’s album cover.
-You can check out more of Dube’s Prince photos on Madison’s online portfolio.
+You can check out more of Dube’s Prince photos on Madison’s portfolio.

 Art Official Age (2014)